 Companies must also decide whether to outsource logistics or develop in-house logistics capabilities.
 In 2001, outsourcing logistics operations revenue was only $4.7 billion, less than 5 percent of China’s gross domestic product (GDP).
 In 2006, logistics outsourcing as a percentage of total logistics spending declined to 2 percent, compared with 10 percent in the United States and nearly 25 percent in Europe.
 According to the Global Supply Chain Council, third-party logistics is a more than ¥60 billion ($8.8 billion) market in China.
 As logistics outsourcing grows, competitive advantages for third-party logistics providers—namely in service and efficiency—will lead to greater integration for business operations.

 How to develop you own distribution business in China?

 Many of China’s domestic agents and distribution channels are offshoots of the state-owned system and were privatized over the last decade.
 Such distribution channels made up of many smaller distribution networks tend to be large, combine well-established infrastructure networks, and require companies to use strong guanxi at the county and municipal government levels.
-Companies that use privatized channels to distribute product in China may find it necessary to build strong relationships to make sure product moves as planned.
-Even when brand recognition and power is strong, bureaucratic processes may limit efficiency.
+Companies that use privatized channels to distribute products in China may find it necessary to build strong relationships to make sure the product moves as planned.
+Even when brand recognition and power are strong, bureaucratic processes may limit efficiency.